 Cable Knit Jumper

-Few staples are likely to link fishermen, Ivy League prepsters and cricket players, but the cable knit jumper does just that.
+Few staples are likely to link fishermen, preppy Ivy League-sters and cricket players, but the cable knit jumper does just that.

 The charm of the garment’s distinct raised patterns goes beyond the visual, providing near-unbeaten insulation whether worn alone or layered over a shirt.
 Pair with dark jeans or wool trousers for that smart-casual sweet spot.